Can Anesthesia Cause Hair Loss?: Evidence Review

 How to Treat Anesthesia-Induced Telogen Effluvium

 The thinning and balding associated with telogen effluvium can be alarming.
-This is especially true when it happens months after the cause in question, leading you to not even link your hair thinning with anesthetic.
+This is especially true when it happens months after the cause in question, leading you to not even link your hair thinning with an anesthetic.

 Fortunately, telogen effluvium is a temporary condition that does not require any treatment or intervention.